BilalAM/GenericMongo/README.md

 **MODLES** --> POJO classes

-**ALL CODE BELONGS TO THE OWNER AND CREATOR OF THIS REPOSITORY , ASK PERMISSION FIRST THEN EDIT THIS CODE ANYWAY YOU WANT :) **
+ :heavy_exclamation_mark:  :heavy_exclamation_mark: **ALL CODE BELONGS TO THE OWNER AND CREATOR OF THIS REPOSITORY , ASK PERMISSION FIRST THEN EDIT THIS CODE ANYWAY YOU WANT**  :smiley: